Three Fires Community Council Member Role Description

 · New skill development

-I understand and accept the responsibilities as outlined in the Council Member Job Description as indicated with my signature on the Oath of Confidentiality.
+By submitting my application I understand and accept the responsibilities as outlined in the Council Member Job Description as will be supported with my signature of the Oath of Confidentiality at Orientation.
 I agree to support the mission, vision and goals of the Three Fires Community Justice Program.

 s Text Or Media Here